JacekDubikowski/build-your-own-framework/readme.md

 ### The repository

-The repository is meant to be worked on in the future using iterative approach.
+The repository is meant to be worked on in the future using an iterative approach.
 It is not done yet and I hope that I will find the time to develop it further.

 The code is neither the best possible nor handling all corner cases.
 It was never the point to create fully-fledged